 In regards to how this conversation affects my community, a mess.
 Every topic from the emasculation of black men, misogyny, self-hate, and homophobia is brought up to keep us divided.
 And do you know who’s to blame for all of this?
 Black men, well, a certain type of black man.

-As problematic and hurtful as that statement is, it’s not something that I haven’t heard before coming from Black people.
+As problematic as that statement is, it’s not something that I haven’t heard before coming from Black people.
 Apparently, we’re the ones who told Black women that they can’t vote, work, or receive equal pay as their white counterparts.
-We’re the only ones who are homophobic because every other race of men and women are so accepting of the black LGBT community.
+We’re the only ones who are homophobic because every other race of men and women are so accepting of the black LGBTQ community.
 And we’re the ones who have kept our foot on the back of our community’s neck and have stunted any sort uplift that could change our lives for the better.
 Right?

 Gender inequality isn’t anything new, and with the advent of social media, a lot of those social issues have been brought to the forefront for the better.
 But the idea that our society will be able to solve those problems by wiping out the identity altogether is just lazy.
 Instead of going to the root of the problem by studying the history and science behind the perception of men and women, many are arguing that we need to destroy the concept of being a man and a woman let alone masculinity and femininity.
-Because that’s the cause of our problems.
-Lazy.
+Because that’s the supposed-cause of our problems.

 I equate this entire argument to the same folks who feel that benevolence is the cure for systemic racism.
 If we’re going to have this type of discussion, at least come with some credible sources as to why our society needs to go this route.
 Because it’s not going to be as easy as you think.
 Everything would have to change…everything!